So Veddy British

 Unfortunately, there was major trouble ahead.
 John and Christine were having problems within their marriage.
 John—a generally quiet man—had been a heavy drinker for years prior.
 After the success of Fleetwood Mac he became worse; constant drunkenness was part of his lifestyle.
 Christine, a drinker herself (and a heavy cigarette smoker), found his out-of-character nastiness unsettling and destructive.

 During the supporting tour that followed in 1976 she started an affair with one of the band’s road crew, a lighting director.
 [He was fired once the liaison was discovered.]
-Obviously, this did nothing but
+Obviously, this did nothing but Credit: Warner Bros., 1977)further strain her relationship with John who was, by then, heavily invested in using drugs as well as drinking.

 [Fleetwood Mac’s “partying” history has been documented in exhaustive detail elsewhere over the decades and needs no further elaboration from me.]